 Witchcraft in Shropshire

-As a child, I was fascinated by witches.
-From Nanny Ogg to ‘The Worst Witch’, narratives of witchcraft and its intricacies added colour to my world.
-There was something so special about it, so tangible to me as a person often on the fringes of acceptability.
+As a child, I was absolutely fascinated by witches.
+I used to make potions in my bathroom, chant spells to myself quietly and I truly looked for magic everywhere.
+From Nanny Ogg to ‘The Worst Witch’, narratives of witchcraft added colour to my world.
+There was something so tangible about them, something that just made sense.
+I think I found myself in their stories and now I can see how my affinity for witches has shaped me into the person that I am today.
 Far from mysterious or filled with profane wisdom, my witchcraft was practical, introverted and highly connected to the natural world.
 It whispered of mud, wood and stone.
-It was animism and ancestors, reciting, remembering, for history is a type of magic in its own right, and it was highly connected to my sense of place.
-This fascination has continued well into my adult years, and I often say that however muddled my belief system is, it is shaped by life under the Wrekin.
+It was animism and ancestors and later, it became recitation and remembrance.
+I think that history is a magic of in its own right, and my love of the past is intrinsically linked to my understanding of the craft, and my connection to the genius loci.
+I often say that however muddled my belief system is, it is shaped by life under the Wrekin.
+My fascination with witches has continued well into my adult years and now, a good chunk of my research has been focused on understanding the historical legacy of witchcraft in Shropshire, and the lives of those who were linked to the practice, whether folkloric or historic.

-I want to explore Shropshire’s relationship with witchcraft in more detail now, looking at several areas.
-This will include preventative methods against bewitchment, some notable names in which lore as well as the impact witchcraft had on the community.
+I want to explore Shropshire’s relationship with witchcraft in more detail now, focusing on several areas.
+This will include preventative methods against bewitchment, some notable names in witch lore as well as the impact witchcraft had on the community.
 Finally, we will turn to what belief in witchcraft can tell us about Shropshire’s history.
 This will not be an exhaustive account of occult practices within the area; however, I hope that it will provide an insight into a fascinating area of our folklore.

 Similar to the offerings mentioned above, paper charms were often written out and placed within the brickwork, to bring good fortune to the house.
 A brilliant example of this practice is found within a house in Madeley, in 1882.
 The man of the house was busy cleaning out his chimney when he came across a piece of folded paper, sealed with red wax on one of the joists.
 The outside had been blackened with soot and age – and he was pretty sure he hadn’t put it there.
 So, he decided to take a peek.
 Upon opening he found it contained the following worlds, neatly written in some unknown hand: